Mayu Watanabe: AKB48

-Watanabe auditioned for AKB48's 3rd generation and was placed in the newly formed Team B, in which she had been the face of since formation.
-Her official nickname, Mayuyu, was coined by then fellow member Rumi Yonezawa.
+Watanabe auditioned for AKB48's 3rd generation and was placed in the newly formed Team B, serving as a key memberof the group.
 Her selection on "Bingo!" marked the first appearance of a Team B member in an AKB48 single title track.
 She would go on to appear on all of the a-side tracks for AKB48's singles until her graduation, with the exception of line-ups determined by rock-paper-scissors tournaments.

-In 2009, she placed fourth overall in the group's first general election to determine the line-up for the group's 13th single.
-She placed fifth overall the next year for the group's 17th single.
+In 2009, Watanabe placed fourth overall in the group's first general election to determine the line-up for the group's 13th single, and ranked fifth the next year for the group's 17th single.

-She appeared on the cover of the December 2010 issue of UP to boy magazine together with Airi Suzuki from Cute.
+Watanabe appeared on the cover of the December 2010 issue of UP to boy magazine together with Airi Suzuki from Cute.
 It was the first gravure collaboration between Hello!
 Project and AKB48.

-On May 13, 2011 she released her photo book, Mayuyu.
+On May 13, 2011, Watanabe released her first photo book, Mayuyu.
 She commented that the book "is filled with a lot of expressions that I haven't shown until now, it's a book I'm really pleased with!"
 Regarding her cover picture, she said, "Despite being embarrassed, I did my best on the front cover, so I want a lot of people to look at it!"
 For AKB48's general election in 2011, Watanabe placed fifth overall.

-In 2012, Watanabe got her first lead role in the Japanese TV drama Saba Doru, where she played a 38-year-old high school teacher hated by her pupils, whilst having a hidden life as the highly popular idol Mayu Watanabe, based on her real-life self.
-On February 29, Watanabe released her debut solo single, "Synchro Tokimeki", which is also the opening theme for the drama.
+In 2012, Watanabe played her first lead role in the Japanese TV drama Saba Doru, where she played a 38-year-old high school teacher hated by her pupils, whilst having a hidden life as the highly popular idol Mayu Watanabe, based on her real-life self.
+On February 29, Watanabe released her debut solo single, "Synchro Tokimeki", which was also the opening theme for the drama.

 Watanabe participated as a voice actress in the anime series AKB0048.
 In the anime, she plays a main character Chieri Sono, and is part of the AKB48 subgroup NO NAME, which sings the opening and ending themes for the series.
 The series features a supporting character, Mayu Watanabe Mark 3, which is modeled after her likeness, and is voiced by Yukari Tamura.
 She reprised her role as Chieri Sono for the series' second season which aired in 2013.

 Watanabe ranked second overall in the 2012 AKB48 general elections with 72,574 votes.
 On August 24, she was moved from Team B to Team A during AKB48's reorganization announcement at their Tokyo Dome concert.